 Before jumping into some of our favorite tools we like to use, you have to first have the basic foundation of a photography business set up.
 This first section may seem obvious to most, but it’s an essential list of what you need to get started with your business at a bare minimum.

 This one is a no brainer, but again we are starting at the basics.
 While it’s true that the quality of the photographer matters more than the quality of the camera, you need to equip yourself with the right camera to get started.
 If you’re using the phone camera from an old Motorola Razr, I’m sorry but you likely won’t have clients who pay you hundreds or thousands of dollars to capture photos.
 If you’re ready to seriously start your business, having a quality DSLR or Mirrorless camera is essential for taking high quality photos that you can sell to your clients.
+We recommend dual slot cameras for those who are taking on wedding clients to ensure extra security for files.
 Not sure what type of camera is best for you?
 Check out this guide on how to choose the right camera for your photography business.

 Using a photo editing software will help you edit and retouch your photos to make them look their best before delivering them to your future clients.
 Lightroom is the gold standard for editing photos.
 That being said, it’s a bit pricey depending on the plan and for someone just starting out there are other tools that are more affordable and free.
 While I don’t recommend waiting to get Lightroom because it is a true game changer, you can always start with what tools you have available to you.
 When we first started, we used the free photo editing app that came on our Macbook Pro.
 As soon as we started making money and charging for sessions, we invested in Lightroom and we recommend you do so once you have the funds.